syncfusion-content/javascript-docs/js/Grid/Overview.md

 ---
 # Overview

 The Grid control for JavaScript is an efficient display engine for tabular data.
-It will pull data from a datasource, such as array of JSON objects, OData web services, or ej.DataManager,it's binding data fields to columns and displaying a column header to identify the field.
+It will pull data from a datasource, such as array of JSON objects, OData web services, or ej.DataManager; binding data fields to columns and displaying a column header to identify the field.
 It is a feature-rich control that provides extensive appearance customization options with support for grouped records.
 This Grid is very useful for generating complex grid-based reports with rich formatting.
 The most important features available in the Grid control for JavaScript are paging, sorting, filtering, searching, grouping, and editing

 **Key** **Features**